An important note regarding this FAQ

-- What medical care will be available in the isolation dorms and when would a student be sent to Reid Hospital?
+- What medical care is available in the isolation dorms and when would a student be sent to Reid Hospital?

-- Is there a plan should there be a COVID-19 outbreak at Earlham or in Richmond after the semester starts?
+- Is there a plan should there be a COVID-19 outbreak at Earlham or in Richmond?

 They will be limited and, in some cases, canceled.
-The College is developing guidelines that pertain to all categories of large meetings and events with recommendations on what can be allowed if social/physical distancing is possible and what attendance limits would best support the College’s overall approach to health and safety.
-Large gatherings like homecoming and parents’ weekend have already been canceled for the fall semester.
-On-site convocations also have been canceled until at least the spring 2021 semester.
+The College has developed guidelines that pertain to all categories of large meetings and events with recommendations on what can be allowed if social/physical distancing is possible and what attendance limits would best support the College’s overall approach to health and safety.
+Large gatherings like homecoming and parents’ weekend were canceled.
+On-site convocations also have been canceled until further notice.

 - Does the College plan to restrict College-sponsored travel for employees and students?

-College-sponsored local, domestic and international travel (seminars, conferences, meetings) travel will be restricted for the fall semester, including travel for local experiential and recreational trips for students.
+College-sponsored local, domestic and international travel (seminars, conferences, meetings) travel is restricted until further notice, including travel for local experiential and recreational trips for students.
 With certain precautions in place, some Admissions and Athletics recruiting travel may occur.